WGA Membership & League Information2022 Membership Dues .......... $20

-Ladies Day is Wednesday from 7:00 – 10:30 a.m. from May through September.
-The course is open to all Arrowhead ladies.
-Tee times may be made from 7:00 until 10:30 a.m.
-All WGA members are eligible for the league game as long as they sign in at the Pro Shop and tee off between 7:00 and 10:30 a.m.
-Scorecards need to be turned in to the Pro Shop following play and scores will be figured by Deb Feltenstein.
-Scorecards need first and last names written on the card as well as the player’s handicap, and the date or game played.
-Game winners will be posted in the ACC Clubhouse Entrance and on the website.
+Ladies Day is Wednesday from 7:30 – 10:30 a.m. from May through September.
+We have a 9:00 a.m. shotgun start, however, ladies may make tee times from 7:30 to 8:30 a.m. and from 9:45 until 10:30 a.m.
+All WGA members are eligible for the league game as long as they sign in at the Pro Shop and tee off during the above-listed tee times.
+Scorecards need to be turned into the Pro Shop following play and scores will be figured by the Pro Shop.
+Scorecards need first and last names written on the card as well as the player’s handicap circled on the card, and the date of the game played.
+Game winners will be sent out via email.
 Prizes will be awarded on Closing Day for all events.
 Please join us for WGA weekly meetings before play at 8:30 a.m.
-We will be offering free coffee, tea and snacks on Wednesday mornings.
+We will be offering free coffee or tea on Wednesday mornings.

 Tips to speed up "slow play"

 - “READY GOLF” – if you’re at your ball and read to play, HIT.
 Don’t use the honor system.
 That is for the PROs!

 - Let the player with the shortest driving skills hit first.

 - Take practice swings while others are playing their shots.

 - Whenever possible, putt out instead of marking your ball.

 - Line up your putt while other players are putting.
 Don’t distract players who are putting.

 - When someone in your group is having problems in the bunker or rough, help her find her ball.
 There is a maximum of 3 minutes to look for your ball.